A typical day with Alefa

 The midday aperitif and lunch are taken on the dhow (or the canoe) in the shade of a large awning (stretched canvas which provides shade on board).
 We disembark on dry land around 2:30 p.m. to prepare camp.
 Installation in the shade of an almond tree, coconut trees or a life-saving tamarind tree.

-In the middle of the afternoon we organize a shower at the local spring (well, river, torrent, or simple stream...), but also a walk for those who want it in the surroundings of the camp (1 to 2 hours of quiet walk ).Exchange with the inhabitants met or only encountered, but also observation of the fauna and flora as well as the entire system of life of this unvisited population with peaceful customs.
-The opportunity to pick up some wild fruits, quietly visit a village or walk up a mangrove estuary in the low, golden light of the late afternoons here.
-In all cases too, we do what we want, and we can spend these afternoon hours between swimming and relaxing of all kinds.
+In the middle of the afternoon, we organize a shower at the local spring (well, river, torrent or simple stream...), as well as a stroll for those who wish to do so in the area around the camp (1 to 2 hours of leisurely strolling), where you can talk to the locals you've met or just crossed paths with, and observe the flora and fauna and the whole way of life of this peaceful, unvisited population.
+It's an opportunity to pick a few wild fruits, take a leisurely tour of a village or head up a mangrove estuary in the low, golden light of the local late afternoon.
+In all cases, you can do what you like, and spend your afternoons swimming and relaxing.

 Night comes quickly in the tropics!
 Aperitifs and meals under the stars before going to bed whenever you want, lulled by the curious music of tropical darkness.